coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 010.md

 We hadn’t heard anything about bombs or explosions so this bomb is definitely an escalation or it’s looking to blow something very specific up.
 There’s something there but violence hasn’t been in the pattern of this thing so far.
 We should ask around and see what’s happening around town.

 We are in a nicer part of town that seems to be where those that are better off are living.
 There’s a halfling woman peeking out of a building and someone is trying to pull her back inside.
 Mary asks what is going on and she says she has no clue, but she has questions for us.
 She offers us inside and to get tea.
-Faylen looks at her and she looks familiar in a way that he’s not completely sure: [[Sheryl Hanson WIP]] , not the author of my favorite book, but I’ve definitely read her.
+Faylen looks at her and she looks familiar in a way that he’s not completely sure: [[Sheryl Hanson]] , not the author of my favorite book, but I’ve definitely read her.
 She writes more of romance angle so my sister read more of her.
 Faylen asks if she is Sheryl, and she excitedly says yes and grabs his hand and drags him inside, party following.
 Sheryl lives with her husband, a white collar worker who probably works for the city.

 We start to explain vaguely what is happening and it occurs to us that it’s possible that the akizandri was coming here to blow Sheryl’s house up, so we get the idea that she might actually know something.
 We share information with her as much as we can, anyway, and she ultimately says that possessions don’t last for very long.
 The creature jumps, does something mischievous or to induce chaos, then leaves.
 It would make sense for it to be summoned by someone or something.
 Tabby recommends that perhaps the captain’s ex wife is the reason for this but Sheryl explains that she had left, she’s not in the city.